-- for logs comming from other machine to be accepted, we need to tell syslog (or its substitute) about.
-Depending on the syslog alternative we are starting, this can be done as a parameter when we start syslog, or as an option in its configuration file. - we have to explicitly allow that connection in the firewall, should we have one - there are a number of functionalities that, although not standard, can be found on many systems, (specially on linux systems, where a great number of syslogd alternatives are available) - the existence a directory (typically /etc/syslog.d where different software packages can place their particular log configuration - the possibility of, instead writing the logs to a file (or sending) them to another machine), start a program and pass the log to its standard input rotating of logs rotating of logs rotating of logs linux logrotate
+- for logs comming from other machine to be accepted, we need to tell syslog (or its substitute) about. - In some syslog alternatives, this is done as a parameter when we start syslog (see man page).
+This parameter is typically set somewhere in /etc/default/syslog) - In other implementations, for example rsyslog this is specified as an option in its configuration file. - we have to explicitly allow that connection in the firewall, should we have one extensions

+- there are a number of functionalities that, although not standard, can be found on many systems, (specially on linux systems, where a great number of syslogd alternatives are available) - the existence a directory (typically /etc/syslog.d where different software packages can place their particular log configuration - the possibility of, instead writing the logs to a file (or sending them to another machine), start a program and pass the log to its standard input rotating of logs rotating of logs rotating of logs linux logrotate